Guides

 Set position

-Dart at eye level, tip aligned with target, elbow pointing at the board.
+Dart at eye level, tip on target, elbow pointing at the board.
 Your upper arm should be roughly parallel to the floor or slightly raised.
-This is your starting position.
+This is your start point — same position every throw.

 2